Varunyadavgithub/BookStore/README.md

 # BookStore

 BookStore is a MERN (MongoDB, Express.js, React.js, Node.js) stack project where users can explore free category books and access paid category books upon signing up.
+It also includes light and dark mode features for a personalized reading experience.

 ## Features

 - **Free Category Books**: Users can explore free category books without signing up.
 - **Paid Category Books**: Users can access paid category books after signing up with their name, email, and password.
-- **User Authentication**: Secure user authentication system implemented for accessing paid category books.
+- **Light and Dark Mode**: Users can toggle between light and dark mode for a personalized reading experience.
+- **User Authentication**: Users can log in to access their account and stay logged in using local storage.
 - **Responsive Design**: The application is designed to be responsive across various devices.

 ## Technologies Used